Best exercise bikes 2026: Boost your fitness with these home spin bikes

 On the adjustability front, this might not be an issue if you're of average height, but for anyone who's on the shorter or taller end of the bell curve, you'll need to make sure it can be adjusted to a suitable fit for you.

-Is there anything else you should know?
+Is there anything else I should know?

 In order to make the most of your newfound indoor cycling hobby, I would recommend buying two accessories.

 The first is a pair of Bluetooth-enabled headphones.
-These will let you connect to your laptop, smartphone or tablet and watch tv, listen to music or simply hear the workout prompts.
+These will let you connect to your laptop, smartphone or tablet and watch TV, listen to music or simply hear the workout prompts.
 Wired headphones are workable, but the cable limits how far away from your screen you can be, and might get snagged on the bike in an accident.

 The second is a fan.
 Pedalling without actually moving means there's no airflow across your body to cool you down, and doing so indoors means there's very little airflow at all.
 The room in which you ride will quickly become hot and humid, and you will sweat profusely.
-The secret is to maximise movement of air across your skin to evaporate the sweat as it occurs, so while a blast of air direct to the face might feel effective, a more gentle breeze across your entire body will keep you more comfortable and keep your performances up.
+The secret is to maximise movement of air across your skin to evaporate the sweat as it occurs, so while a blast of air direct to the face might feel effective, a more gentle breeze across your entire body will keep you more comfortable and keep your performance up.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!